Ngz91/dotfiles/README.md

 smart_gaps on
 ```

-Also, to eliminate the unwanted topbar created by i3 add this too:
+Also, to eliminate the topbar created by i3 add this too:
 ```
 default_border pixel 2
 default_floating_border pixel 2
 ```

+Remember to use Git to manager your .config folder, that way, if you mess up something, you can revert to a working commit.

 ## Resources
 Here are some resources that you might find useful for continuing your ricing journey.